 |Ligament contents|| |

-- Splenic cords: reticular meshwork filled with blood (open circulation system); filters blood from damaged erythrocytes
+- Splenic cords: a reticular meshwork filled with blood (open circulation system) that filters the blood from damaged erythrocytes

-- Spleen sinusoids: fenestrated vessels that prevent old or malformed RBCs/platelets from re-entering venous circulation
+- Spleen sinusoids: long vessels with a fenestrated ring-like (“barrel hoop”) basement membrane that prevent old or malformed RBCs/platelets from reentering venous circulation

 - Macrophages: found in the cords and around the sinusoids